ibexa/documentation-developer/docs/multisite/site_factory/site_factory.md

 ### Provide access

-The Site Factory is set up, now you can provide sufficient permissions to the Users.
+The Site Factory is set up, now you can provide sufficient permissions to the users.

 Set the below policies to allow users to: